home-assistant/home-assistant.io/source/_integrations/template.markdown

 ## Trigger-based template sensors

 If you want more control over when an entity updates, you can define a trigger.
 Triggers follow the same format and work exactly the same as [triggers in automations][trigger-doc].
-This feature is a great way to create entities based on webhook data, or update entities based on a time-schedule.
+This feature is a great way to create entities based on webhook data, or update entities based on a schedule.

 Whenever the trigger fires, all related entities will re-render and it will have access to [the trigger data](/docs/automation/templating/) in the templates.